DFE-Digital/register-early-career-teachers-public/app/views/api/guidance/guidance_for_lead_providers/how_to_test_the_api_effectively.md

 ## Testing checklist

-- [ ] Happy paths pass for partnerships, participants, and declarations
+- [ ] All standard processes for partnerships, participants, and declarations work as expected
-- [ ] Error paths handled with retries/back-off where appropriate
+- [ ] Error paths have been tested successfully
-- [ ] Both full syncs and partial syncs using the `updated_since` filter implemented
+- [ ] Both full syncs (all records) and partial syncs (only new or updated records using the `updated_since` filter) have been implemented
 - [ ] Multiple partnerships per school/cohort supported
 - [ ] New fields such as `expression_of_interest` and `participants_currently_training` work correctly
 - [ ] Access keys secured